MaraEliana/Diversified-Answer-Generation-QA-System/README.md

 | **Evaluation**   | `compute_diversity_metric.ipynb`| Implements $\alpha$-nDCG |
 |                  | `deep_eval.ipynb`         | Evaluates classic metrics using DeepEval  |
 |                  |  `evaluate_ragas.py`      | Evaluates classic metrics using RAGAS  |

+## **Code Base Information**

+The workflow is divided into three main phases: **data collection and preprocessing**, **RAG pipeline implementation**, and **evaluation**.

+### **1. Data Collection and Preprocessing**

+The data collection process starts by running `scraper.py`, which scrapes URLs and blog posts, ensuring that the newest pages are stored locally in the `pages/` folder as well as in the OpenSearch indices.
+After scraping, `scrape_external_links.py` is executed to collect a complete list of external links from the dataset.
+Once external links have been gathered, `clean_external_links.py` is run to generate two separate lists: one for PDF URLs and another for non-PDF URLs.
+These filtered lists are then used to update the knowledge base. `index_non_pdfs.py` is executed to process and store non-PDF web pages, followed by `index_pdfs.py`, which handles the indexing of PDF documents.
+Once these steps are completed, the knowledge base is fully updated with the latest data, making it ready for retrieval and answer generation.

+### **2. RAG Pipeline Implementation**

+To generate answers, `rag_pipeline.py` is executed.
+This script retrieves relevant documents from the knowledge base and generates responses to questions from the ground truth dataset.
+The retrieval method must be specified in the script before execution, with options including **mmr (Maximal Marginal Relevance)** for diverse retrieval and **simple** for standard nearest-neighbor search.
+Each QA pair, along with the generated response and the retrieved documents, is stored locally in a structured format.
+If the dataset grows too large over time, storing results locally may become inefficient, and a transition to OpenSearch for result storage would be necessary.
+The `reindex.ipynb` file was primarily used for reindexing and testing and does not need to be executed as part of the pipeline.

+### **3. Evaluation**

+For evaluating the system's performance using classic QA metrics, `deep_eval.ipynb` should be run.
+This assumes that the evaluation data is already stored locally.
+To test the partial implementation of the **α-nDCG** metric for diversification evaluation, `compute_diversity_metric.ipynb` can be executed.
+Additionally, evaluation using the RAGAS framework is possible with `evaluate_ragas.py`, though it is known to occasionally encounter timeout errors.

 ## Data Collection